Events

 Day 4 - Electrons

-Session 1: Thursday, June 25
+Session 1: Thursday, June 25 | Session 2: Thursday, July 16

 Electricity Markets & Regulation

-Morning
+Morning Afternoon

-• Cost of Service Regulation & How Electric Rates are Set
+• Cost of Service Regulation & How Electric Rates Are Set

 • Illustrative CCGT Investment Case